 Acceptable Computer System Use Agreement

-Each student and his or her parent (as well as each employee) must sign the division's acceptable computer use agreement before using the division's computer system.
+Each student and his or her parent (as well as each employee) must sign the division’s acceptable computer use agreement.
 View School Board Policy IIBE, Acceptable Use of Technology (page 37), which includes policy regulation and responsible use acceptance agreements and procedures.

 Annual Measurable Objectives (AMOs)